Xrvitd/GCNO/README.md

 - Eigen3
 - Boost

 ### Please using vcpkg to install dependent libraries!!!

+#### Important: Please use  "git clone" to install vcpkg, otherwise you may get errors in cgal installation.

 - .\vcpkg install boost:x64-windows

 - .\vcpkg install cgal:x64-windows

+  ​	use "git pull" if you get errors with the "gmp" library.

 - .\vcpkg install eigen:x64-windows

 - .\vcpkg integrate install